 If in any doubt, don't attempt to undertake.
 You will be in the driver's blind spot.
 If the vehicle moves to the left a little or, even worse, begins a left turn, you may go under its wheels and die.
 Some lorries even have signs for cyclists on the back nowadays, saying 'Right side' (on the off side) and 'Suicide' (on the near side).

-When to filter
+When cyclists should filter traffic

 If you will pass only one or two vehicles, it's seldom worth filtering.
 Take the lane instead, so that vehicles behind you won't squeeze past you.